HamzMas/SortManager/README.md

 Time taken: 55556700 nanoseconds
 ```
 ## Installation
-- Download the project as a zip file, extract to a zip file or clone the repository.
+- Download the project as a zip file, extract to a folder or clone the repository.
 - Open the project in IntelliJ and navigate to the App class `(src/main/java/com.sparta.hm.view.app)` and run the program from this class.
 - You can then use the console to input your options and interact with the program.